KasshishMehta/sqlproject/README.md

 # sqlproject
-Created a shipping and logistics management system using SQL that involves designing and implementing a relational database to store and manage relevant information.
+Created a shipping and logistics management system using MySQL that involves designing and implementing a relational database to store and manage relevant information.